AnhKun/airline_flight_delay_cancellation_US/README.md

 # Flight cancellation and delay during Covid-19 in US
-The purpose of this project is to give the first hands-on experience about modeling and uploading datasets into Postgres server or into data storage such as data warehouse.
+The purpose of this project is to give the first hands-on experience about modeling and uploading datasets into Postgres server or into data storage such as postgres database or data warehouse for further analysis.
 ### 1. Dataset
 This dataset is taken from Kaggle.
 <br>For more infomation about the dataset, it's [here](https://www.kaggle.com/akulbahl/covid19-airline-flight-delays-and-cancellations)